sbominator/docs/README.md

 ## 👥 Key Use Cases
 - **Site Owners:**
   Generate or review SBOMs during deployment, updates, and routine maintenance to ensure that every code component is secure and current.
+Increased adoption expected by governmental organizations, civic organizations, and enterprise agencies.
 - **Compliance Officers:**
   Leverage SBOMs during audits to verify that all components meet regulatory and industry standards.
 - **Web Hosts & Agencies:**